 Stony has funded healthcare for 193 patients in 14 countries.

-Saphiya is a 58-year-old woman from Cambodia.
-She has five children, five grandchildren, and enjoys going to the pagoda and listening to the monks on the radio.
-One year ago, Saphiya developed a cataract in each eye, causing her blurred vision.
-She has difficulty seeing things clearly, recognizing faces, and going anywhere outside.
-When Saphiya learned about our medical partner, Children's Surgical Centre, she traveled for a half an hour seeking treatment.
-On February 11, doctors will perform phacoemulsification surgery and an intraocular lens implant in each eye.
-After recovery, she will be able to see clearly.
-Now, she needs help to fund this $398 procedure.
-She says, "I hope that I will be able to see better after my surgery and can easily go outside without any problems."
+Saret is a 59-year-old motorcycle mechanic.
+He shared, "I hope after surgery my eye can see well so I can reopen my repair shop and earn money to support my family."
+Sarat has two daughters and four grandchildren.
+He lives with his wife and their grandchildren, and enjoys watching movies, the news, and listening to the monks pray on the radio.
+One year ago, Saret developed a cataract in his right eye, causing him blurred vision, sensitivity to light, and tearing.
+He has difficulty seeing things clearly, recognizing faces, and going anywhere outside.
+When Saret learned about our medical partner, Children's Surgical Centre, he traveled ther with his brother seeking treatment.
+On April 7th, doctors will perform a phacoemulsification cataract surgery and an intraocular lens implant in his right eye.
+After recovery, he will be able to see clearly.
+Now, he needs help to fund this $229 procedure.